danglorioso/under-30/README.md

 **Under 30** extension provides the following settings to allow customization:

 - **Function Length Limit**: Users can set the maximum number of lines allowed for functions.
 The default limit is 30 lines.
-This can be customized by using the command `Set Function Length Limit` or through the VSCode settings.
+This can be customized by using the command `Set Function Length Limit` or through the VS Code settings.

 To set the function length limit via the command palette: